Trial field key to the species of BIRD'S NEST FUNGI in the Pacific Northwest

 ................................................................................Cyathus olla

 CUP elongated bell-shape, thick-walled; gray to gray-brown, finely tomentose outside; lip of cup seldom circular; flaring and wavy.
 Basal emplacement large.
 Inside smooth, shiny, lead color with gray and black mottling.
 EGGS large, to 3.5 mm, brown-black or black, flat, irregular, attached by funiculus.
-HABITAT on cedar chips, manure, twigs, sometimes growing with Crucibulum laeve.
+HABITAT on cedar chips, manure, twigs, sometimes growing with Crucibulum crucibuliforme.

 KEY WHEN ONLY CUPS ARE PRESENT